-This object pointer can be used to change the paint object associated with a draw object by means of the gr.modify command.
-The gr.modify parameter is "paint".
+This pointer can be used to change the Paint object associated with a draw object by means of the Gr.modify command.
+The Gr.modify parameter is "paint".

-A Paint object includes all paint-related information in addition to the color.
-This includes font size, style and so forth.
-Each command that affects the current paint object (gr.color, gr.text.size, etc.) first inherits the current paint and then modifies it to make a new paint object which then becomes the current paint object.

-If you want to modify any of the paint characteristics of an object then you will need to create a current paint object with those parameters changed.
+If you want to modify any of the paint characteristics of an object then you will need to create a current Paint object with those parameters changed.
 For example:

 gr.color 255,0,255,0,0